SoloSynth1/nginx-hls-server/README.md

 ## Objective

-To create a web server to serve HLS stream via NGINX.
+To create a video stream and serve as a HLS endpoint via NGINX.

 ## Prerequisites